SCHarish/LibraryManagement/README.md

 # Steps To Run The Application
 <ul>
-<li>In command line, execute ./mvnw clean install</li>
+<li>Step 1: In the command line, execute ./mvnw clean install</li>
+<li>Step 2: execute the command java -jar LibraryManagementApp-0.0.1-SNAPSHOT.jar </li>
-<li>Now you can run your application.
-The table “books” will be automatically created in “librarydb”.
+<li>Now your application is running.
+All the tables will be automatically created in “librarydb”.
 By default, it runs in port:8080.
 You can open up the swagger ui from  following url: http://localhost:8080/swagger-ui.html .</li>
 </ul>